Kjaerandsen/DCSG2900-ThreatTotal/README.md

-# DCSG2900-ThreatTotal
+# DCSG2900-ThreatTotal:

-hello world

-this is a test file
+Threat total is a threat intelligence service which allows you to get a quick overlook over the safety of using a particular website, domain or application.
+We retrieve data from the NTNU soc database, as well as external sources such as: ....

-**Team members: **
+## Team members:

 * Johannes Madsen Barstad
 * Odin Korsfur Henriksen
 * Jonas Kjærandsen
 * Peder Andreas Stuen

+## About

+The application is developed in react.js + tailwindcss for the frontend and golang with the gin web framework for the backend.

+# Development:

+## Frontend:

+Go to the threat-total folder

+To install the dependencies run:

+`npm i`

+To start the development server run:

+`npm start`

+To generate css while working run:

-To develop with tailwind from the threat-total folder run: npx tailwindcss -i ./src/input.css -o ./src/output.css --watch
+`npx tailwindcss -i ./src/input.css -o ./src/output.css --watch`

-To run the web-development server from the threat-total folder run: npm start: from the threat-total folder
+## Backend:

+Open the main folder.

+Install the dependencies with:

+`go mod download`

+Run the backend with:

+`go run main.go`